GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/protocol_pages/GGG-protocol.md

 ## Global Grassy Group protocol

-<a href="/docs/GGG-protocol-v1.2.pdf" download>Download protocol</a>
+<a href="/docs/GGG-protocol-v1.2.pdf" download>Download protocol PDF</a>

 [View protocol online](https://doi.org/10.21203/rs.3.pex-1905/v1)

-Or, please [contact us](/contact) to receive the protocol and associated files, or to discuss its applicability to your research questions.
+Or, please [contact us](/contact) to request the protocol and associated data collection files, or to discuss its applicability to your research questions.